AndryRafam/Airbus_Wind_Turbines/README.md

     - Test Loss: 4.78 % (over 1 epoch)

 # ACKNOWLEDGEMENT
-This little project would not existed without Kaggle and Airbus DS GEO S.A.
+This little project would not has been possible without Kaggle and Airbus DS GEO S.A.
 Thank you for all your hard work and the fun during the tagging and hacking sessions.